karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/UserGroupHasPluginOptionApi/deleteUserGroupHasPluginOptionByPluginOptionIds.md

-Deletes the userGroupHasPluginOption rows identified by the given plugin_option_plugin_option_ids.
+Deletes the user group has plugin option rows identified by the given plugin_option_ids.